Associate Professor in Early Modern Drama, Faculty of Arts

 BA Hons (2005), MA (2007), PhD (2011): University of Warwick

 I joined the University of Nottingham in 2011 following completion of my PhD.
-I am currently section head for Drama and Creative Writing, and teach on a range of modules (mostly focused on early modern drama) in the School at undergraduate and postgraduate levels.
+I sit in the Drama and Creative Writing section of the School, and teach on a range of modules (mostly focused on early modern drama) in the School at undergraduate and postgraduate levels.
 You can follow me on Twitter here.

 My broad expertise is in the drama of Shakespeare and his contemporaries, in both the early modern period and in later print and performance history.